St Paul's Methodist Church, Didsbury: Architecture

 Built in the Victorian Gothic style, Vale's church displays freely interpreted elements of Early English and Geometrical Decorated Gothic architecture.
 The layout is cruciform with a belfry and steeple on the south-west corner.
 The stonework is sandstone and architectural elements typical of the style are used throughout, such as lancet windows and foliar decoration, with dormer windows along the nave.

 The interior is noted for its arcades of polished Aberdeen granite and Irish marble columns with carved capitals, encaustic tiled floors, a painted panelled barrel roof, richly carved stonework which features fruit and foliage inhabited with animals and birds, a stone pulpit resting on granite shafts, a baptismal font of Caen stone and a marble reredos.
 The interior walls are of Hollington stone.
 The church also includes several wall monuments to "tutors of this college".

 The office conversion, which was carried out by the firm Downs & Variava in 1990, has been criticised favourably; the insertion of mezzanine floors is regarded as sympathetic to the spacious interior by the retention of the area under the crossing to roof height.

 Modern use

-The building is occupied today by a pipeline simulation & leak detection company, Atmos International.
+The building is occupied today by a pipeline simulation & leak detection company, Atmos International, which aims at preserving the building and its heritage.